Our review and decision

 The CRA will inform you of the determination decision.

-If the project determination indicated that your project should be broken down into multiple project plans, or if multiple projects were determined to be one project, you will need to submit a revised project plan(s) on NRCan’s secure portal, within 180 days after the determination is made.
+If the project determination indicated that your project should be broken down into multiple project plans, or if multiple projects were determined to be one project, you will need to submit a new project plan or separate project plan(s) through NRCan’s secure portal, within 180 days after the determination is made.

-Once NRCan has received the complete project plan and the project determination document, the project will be reviewed by NRCan to confirm whether the project is a qualified clean hydrogen project by confirming in writing that:
+Once NRCan has received the complete project plan and the project determination letter, NRCan will review the project to confirm whether it is a qualified clean hydrogen project.
+The review will confirm whether:

 - The hydrogen will be produced from an eligible pathway